cloudfoundry/upgrade-all-services-cli-plugin/README.md

-    -parallel - number of upgrades to run in parallel (defaults to 10) -loghttp  - log HTTP requests and responses -dry-run  - print the service instances that would be upgraded
+    -parallel - number of upgrades to run in parallel (defaults to 10) -loghttp  - log HTTP requests and responses -dry-run  - print the service instances that would be upgraded -check-up-to-date - checks and fails if any service instance is not up-to-date - implies a dry-run -check-deactivated-plans - checks whether any of the plans have been deactivated.
+If any deactivated plans are found, the command will fail
 ```